 One of Boston's oldest communities, Beacon Hill gets its name from a beacon that once stood atop its hill to warn locals about foreign invasion.
 Beacon Hill is home to the Massachusetts State House and America's first African Meeting House as well as many notable Americans, including Louisa May Alcott, Oliver Wendell Homes, Daniel Webster, Robert Frost, Sylvia Plath, and Senator John Kerry.

 Established in 1705, Brookline is a suburb of Boston made up of traditional New England shops and dwellings interspersed with parks and running and walking trails.
-The neighborhoods of Coolidge Corner, Washington Square and Cleveland Circle are found along Brookline’s main thoroughfare, Beacon Street; other notable sections include Brookline Village, Brookline Hills, Chestnut, Fisher and Pill Hills, and North and South Brookline.
+The neighborhoods of Coolidge Corner, Washington Square, and Cleveland Circle are found along Brookline’s main thoroughfare, Beacon Street; other notable sections include Brookline Village, Brookline Hills, Chestnut Hill, and North and South Brookline.

 Situated on the banks of Boston Harbor and the Mystic River on the north side of the city, Charlestown has translated its historical roots into a 21st century neighborhood.
-As the home to such significant landmarks as the U.S.S.
-Constitution, the Bunker Hill Monument and the Navy Yard, Charlestown's allure has brought in a new generation of immigrants and young professionals to join its traditionally Irish-American population.
+Home to such significant landmarks as the U.S.S.
+Constitution, the Bunker Hill Monument, and the Navy Yard, Charlestown's allure has brought in a new generation of immigrants and young professionals to join its traditionally Irish-American population.

 Dorchester, Boston's largest neighborhood, is also one of its most diverse; long-time residents mingle with newer immigrants from Ireland, Vietnam, and Cape Verde.
 Neighborhood pride is strong in Dorchester, as former residents have been known to wear T-shirts proclaiming "OFD" - "Originally From Dorchester."
 Bordered by the Neponset River and Boston Harbor, Dorchester residents enjoy the riverfront amenities of many parks as well as harbor beaches and boating opportunities.